 GW’s pipeline in the field of epilepsy includes the following two product candidates:

-a liquid formulation of highly purified CBD extract, as a treatment for various orphan pediatric epilepsy syndromes, for which Orphan Drug Designation has been granted by the FDA in the treatment of Dravet and Lennox-Gastaut syndromes; and
+A liquid formulation of pure plant-derived Cannabidiol (CBD), as a treatment for various orphan pediatric epilepsy syndromes, for which FDA has granted Orphan Drug Designation in the treatment of Dravet syndrome and Lennox-Gastaut syndrome and Fast Track Designation for Dravet syndrome; and

 iii.
 Suchomelova, L., Baldwin, R.A., Kubova, H., Thompson, K.W., Sankar, R. & Wasterlain, C.G.
 (2006).
 Treatment of experimental status epilepticus in immature rats: dissociation between anticonvulsant and antiepileptogenic effects.
 Pediatr Res, 59, 237-43.